cloudmesh/classes/docs/source/i524/technologies.rst

     new:usr: added paragraph about <PUTTECHHERE>

-  You can create one or more pull requests for the technology and the refernces.
-We have created in the referens file a placeholder using your HID to simplify the management of the refernces while avoiding conflicts.
+  You can create one or more pull requests for the technology and the references.
+We have created in the referens file a placeholder using your HID to simplify the management of the references while avoiding conflicts.
 For the technologies you are responsible to invesitgate them and write an academic summary of the technology.
-Make sure to add your refernce to refs.bib.
-Many technologies may have additional refernces than the Web page.
+Make sure to add your reference to refs.bib.
+Many technologies may have additional references than the Web page.
 Please add the most important once while limiting it to three if you can.
 Avoid plagearism and use proper quotations or better rewrite the text.